 Look around!
 There is a short hair trend in mens barbering going on.
 Were talking about super clean lines and tight fades that are not going away anytime soon.
 However, what we will start to see more of is texture being introduced into shorter hairstyles.

-In this video, Andrew Carruthers, Education Director for Sam Villa demonstrates a great way to achieve a short undercut on your male guests (or female guests think Miley Cyrus), using a razor over comb technique.
+In this video, Andrew Carruthers, Cultural Ambassador for Sam Villa demonstrates a great way to achieve a short undercut on your male guests (or female guests think Miley Cyrus), using a razor over comb technique.
 Thats right!
 Put down the shear and pick up your razor with a straight edge blade to achieve frothy texture that is loose and lived in versus a blunt edge that you get when using a shear.

 Recommended Tools For Success